Looking for quotes about struggles? Well you will find something INFINITELY more important in this article.

 Own it and appreciate the gifts that your life has given you so far.

 Even if you feel less than perfect, that is fine.

 As humans we are all perfectly imperfect so learn to embrace this fragile side of yourself.

 Allow people to be inspired by how your fortitude, genuineness and ability to deal with everything that is thrown your way (or willingness to admit it and be honest when things are all too hard).

 Don’t worry so much about what happened in the past – look at where you are now and where you want to go from here.
 If you have a lot of baggage to carry along the way, that’s okay too.

 There is always – ALWAYS – someone willing to share a listening ear or give a helping hand when you need it.
-All you need to do is ask.

 As they say, obstacles are put in our way to see if what we want is truly worth fighting for.